 This course is a continuation of GRA 153.
 Emphasis is placed on advanced techniques using a variety of hardware and software applications to produce complex projects.
 Upon completion, students should be able to use electronic document production tools.
-This course uses industry standard software to advance students to professional illustration techniques, complex process page layout, document construction, and web page design.
 Prerequisite: GRA 153.